rohilla09mayank/map-mory/README.md

-### WorldWise: Your Personal Travel Map
+# MapMory: Your Personal Travel Map

-WorldWise is a web application that allows you to keep a visual diary of your travels.
+MapMory is a web application that allows you to keep a visual diary of your travels.
 You can mark the cities and countries you've visited, add notes about your experiences, and see all your adventures displayed on an interactive map.
 This project uses a combination of modern frontend technologies to create a seamless and engaging user experience.

 ## Features